NAACP calls for Merit Board changes in wake of decision to clear officers in Aaron Bailey’s death

 Bailey crashed after leading police on a short chase.
-Officers Carlton Howard and Michael Dinnsen shot him after a traffic stop and said they thought he’d reached into the vehicle to get a weapon.
+Officers Carlton Howard and Michal Dinnsen shot him after a traffic stop and said they thought he’d reached into the vehicle to get a weapon.
 Bailey was unarmed and no weapons were found on him or in the car.

 The seven-member panel of citizens came to the decision the officers did not violate policy and could keep their jobs after three days of testimony.
 While a special prosecutor found no criminal wrongdoing, IMPD Chief Bryan Roach had recommended the officers be fired.

 Greater Indianapolis NAACP President Chystal Ratcliffe issued this statement:

 “Our organization finds it very disturbing that the Merit Board did not conclude that the two officers’ conduct on the morning of June 29th does not constitute a terminable offense.
 Withstanding the recommendation of a 30-year veteran police chief and the supporting fact finding of the two officers’ peers on the Police Firearms Board that the officers failed to follow established lethal force policies and procedures, it raises serious concerns within our community as to what is the litmus test for finding an officer’s actions terminable.
 Decisions like these erode the trust of the community and call into question whether the accountability to the community is merely superficial when an officer violates established police procedures.